spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/scale-cluster.md

    remove.

 6. When you are done removing nodes, Click **Confirm** to confirm your changes.
 It may take 15 to 25 mins for the change to take effect depending on your environment and workload.
+If you have deleted all nodes in the worker pool, you can remove the pool altogether.

 ### Validate